prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/advanced/migrating-keys.md

 Ensure your beacon node is fully synced with the network by checking your clients logs prior to starting your validator.
 Once it is fully synced, start the validator.

 Search a block explorer like https://beaconcha.in/ with your validator's public key to confirm that your validator is now active!

+## Frequently asked questions

+**When I migrate my slashing protection history from Machine A -> Machine B, or Client A -> Client B, do I need to retain A's slashing protection history after importing to B?**

+No. After successfully importing your slashing protection history from A -> B, you can discard A. If you need to migrate from B -> C, B's slashing protection history is all you need to export/import.